varunram2001/varunram2001/README.md

 - 📫 You can reach to me at **varunram2001@gmail.com** or **varun.ram2020@vitbhopal.ac.in**

 - ⚡ Fun fact about me: **I'm multilingual XD** - Can speak English, Tamil, Hindi, Kannada, Malayalam.
-Learning Telegu and German.
+Learning Telugu and German.

 <h3 align="left">Connect with me on:</h3>
 <p align="left">